annelaure-blog/technicalwriting/learning-journal.markdown

 - is it well designed ?
 They need to know if this API can solve their problem or not.

+- Explaining the why : describe key features, provide a few use cases
+- Provide the list of requirements (might not be needed for web API)
+- for Platforms API : what operating system, what language, what versions ?

+For each concept, write a paragraph or two.
+Workflow diagrams and architecture diagrams might help for visual persons within the overview section (explaining how the different pieces fit together).

+##### Tools for API documentation

+- Postman : [https://www.postman.com/](https://www.postman.com/) is an app that allows you to make requests and see responses through a visual client.
+- Swagger

 ### Certification